Cosmological phase transitions: from perturbative particle physics to gravitational waves: Thermal parameters characterizing first-order phase transitions

 The next two terms are evidently the kinetic and gradient energy of the scalar fields.
 These two contributions to the total energy density are typically negligible in transitions where the bubbles reach a terminal velocity due to friction (see \cref{sec:wallVelocity}).
 The liberated vacuum energy ($\rho_\theta = \theta$) is instead deposited into the surrounding fluid as thermal energy ($\rho_Q = \frac34 w$) or bulk fluid motion $\rhokin$. \footnote{This decomposition is motivated by recognizing that $\rho_R = (3/4) w$ in the bag model \cite{Chodos:1974je}.
 Thus, we refer to $(3/4) w$ as the thermal energy density.
 Let $\Delta \rho_x$ denote the difference in the energy contribution $\rho_x$ before and after the transition.
 Neglecting the scalar field contributions for simplicity, conservation of energy gives $\rhokin + \Delta \rho_Q + \Delta \rho_\theta = 0$, where we have assumed the fluid is at rest before the transition.
 Hence, the change in kinetic and thermal energy is sourced by the change in $\rho_\theta$, which must be the energy liberated in the transition \cite{Hindmarsh:2019phv, Cutting:2021tqt}.} See \refcite{Espinosa:2010hh, Hindmarsh:2019phv, Cutting:2021tqt} for further discussion of the energy budget.

-Kinetic and gradient energy can contribute to GW production (see Section~3.2.3 of \refcite{Cutting:2021tqt}), whereas thermal energy reheats the plasma but does not source GWs.
-Thus, the fluid kinetic energy $\rhokin$ is usually the only component considered in phase transitions at finite temperature.
+Kinetic and gradient energy can contribute to GW production (see Section~3.2.3 of \refcite{Cutting:2021tqt}), whereas thermal energy reheats the plasma but does not source GWs.Thus, the fluid kinetic energy $\rhokin$ is usually the only component considered in phase transitions at finite temperature.
 However, energy from the scalar fields may be significant in strongly supercooled transitions with runaway walls \cite{Ellis:2019oqb, Ellis:2020nnr, Lewicki:2022pdb}.
-The source tensor for GWs is \cite{Hindmarsh:2013xza}